GIfatahTH/states_rebuilder/examples/ex_007_2_clean_architecture_dane_mackier_app_with_fi/README.md

 }
 ```

-As `userInj` is not autodisposed, you have to dispose it manually.
-One of the methods to auto Dispose all non disposed state is to wrap the `MaterialApp` widget with `TopWidget`.
+As `userInj` is not auto disposed, you have to dispose of it manually.
+One of the methods to auto Dispose of all non-disposed states is to wrap the `MaterialApp` widget with `TopWidget`.

 TopWidget is used also to listen to `InjectedTheme` for dynamic themes and `InjectedI18N` for internationalization.